Jugendhackt/Nxperience-culturemap-backend/README.md

 # Nxperience-culturemap-backend
-the backend for nxperience and culturemap
+the backend for nextperience and culturemap

 A "Jugend Hackt Vernetze Welten" project.